Baking Hermann

 Recipes

 If you ever added a small amount of water to melted chocolate, you’ll have witnessed the unfortunate transformation from a luxurious texture to a stiff paste.
 The chocolate seized.
+But did you know that with the right balance of water and technique, this same reaction can be transformed into a rich chocolate mousse?

 The process takes barely 10 minutes.
 You can add the boiling water straight to a bowl with chocolate, let it melt entirely and then whisk it over an ice bath for just 5 minutes.
-The result is a surprisingly rich mousse with an incredibly pure chocolate flavour.
+The result is a surprisingly rich chocolate mousse with an incredibly pure chocolate flavour.
 Thanks to the cooled down water, it almost seems refreshing compared to a heavy chocolate dessert.

 I based my recipe on 74% dark chocolate to which I added 0.84x water.
 When I compared this to other recipes, it seems that with every percent decrease of pure chocolate, you need to add 0.01x less water.
 The examples below make it a little easier to follow: